Every Time Meghan Markle Broke Royal Protocol Even Before Baby Sussex's Birth

 In the nearly two and a half years that have passed since the American actress-philanthropist officially became the apple of Prince Harry's eye, she's always done things her way.
 Unlike Prince Williamand Kate Middleton, who strictly adhere to the royal family's "rules" surrounding etiquette and the like, Harry and Meghan pride themselves on the modern flair they're bringing to the roles.

+In addition, Harry held the child for the big reveal.
+However, both Diana and Kate cradled their little ones for their first photos.
+Although, Kate did let William hold George for a few snapshots.

 What's more, royal admirers still don't know the name of the precious little one.
-When asked what the proud parents were calling their firstborn, Meghan remained tight-lipped but let out a small giggle.
+When asked what it's like to be mother to "Baby Sussex," Meghan remained tight-lipped but let out a small giggle.

 "It's magic.
 It's pretty amazing," she said during Wednesday's photo-call.
 "I mean, I have the two best guys in the world.
 So, I'm really happy."